hristogochev/spindot/README.md

 ### Differences with the original

 * Each loader is now available for Jetpack Compose.
-* Additional optimizations have been applied to account for smoother experience.
+* Additional optimizations have been applied resulting in smoother experience.
+* You can now disable the automatic playing of animations and control it manually.
 * Loaders only play their animations when they are visible and as soon as they get into any other state they stop to save resources.
-* You can now disable the automatic playing of animations and control it manually.
 * Only available for API 21 and forward.
 * Project has been updated to the newest Kotlin and Compose versions.
 * Code has been made more maintainable by removing tight coupling and extracting common logic.